spie-ics-ag/netconfBulkOps/README.md

 netconfBulkOps is a Python script for NETCONF bulk operations (get and edit-config) implemented as a minimum viable product (MVP).

 A simple inventory file is used to describe the devices.
 A second file, containing either the NETCONF configuration payload or a subtree-filter, will then be applied to every device in the inventory.
-The results of the bulk operation is stored to corresponding files.
+The results of the bulk operation is stored in corresponding files.

 ![netconfBulkOps overview](doc/images/ncbo.png)